 John 6:63: “It is the Spirit who gives life.”
 How?
 By causing the new birth.
 “Jesus answered him, “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God. . . .
 That which is born of the flesh is flesh, and that which is born of the Spirit is spirit” (John 3:3, 6).
 The first great saving effect of being baptized in the Holy Spirit is to be born again.

-2. The Holy Spirit makes us not just life-getters, but also life-givers.
+2. The Spirit makes us live-givers, not just life-getters.

 John 7:38–39: ““Whoever believes in me, as the Scripture has said, ‘Out of his heart will flow rivers of living water.’”
 Now this he said about the Spirit.”
 The Spirit not only makes us alive; he makes us life-giving.
 He flows out of you like a brimming spring.